-The fact that you’re reading this magazine means you want to learn more about monetizing and eCommerce.
+The fact that you’re reading this digital magazine means you want to learn more about website monetization and eCommerce.
 Whether you’re a new entrepreneur or a veteran of the industry, you know that your education never really stops.

 Every time you read a blog post, listen to a podcast or watch a tutorial, you pick up something new that you can apply to your e-commerce business to grow faster.

 While blogs, podcasts, and videos are perfect when you’ve got 10 to 15 minutes to spare, they don’t go into the depth of detail that a book does.

 In this post, we’ll look at some must-reads for eCommerce entrepreneurs.